reine/BackEndManager/README.md

 ###Configuration###

 The configuration file was modified to allow both **secure** (https) and **unsecure** (http) access to the site pages.
 Likewise, it was modified to enable any domain (or subdomain) to serve its pages without manually altering the **base_url()** value.
 This feature avoids the hassle you will get when you want to host multiple domains (or subdomains) using one application only.

+####API-Ready with REST Implementation####

+The REST library is not autoloaded by default.
+It will only be executed if specifically called by the modules.

 *--- More content to follow ---*